Have CLB 4 in English?

 Classes are offered at St. Louis – St. Mary’s Campus:

-NOTE: To be eligible to take the Canadian Citizenship test, you must have a CLB level 4 in listening and speaking.
+NOTE: To be eligible to take the Canadian Citizenship test, you must have a CLB level 4 in listening and speaking confirmed.
 For the greatest success and best use of your time, it is strongly recommended that you have CLB 4 before taking the Citizenship preparation course.
 We can provide proof of CLB 4 completion to St. Louis LINC or ESL students.
 If you already have CLB4 and were not a student with us, and still need a language test, look at CELPIP website for more details.

 Materials Fee: $10 per school year.
 You can take the class early and come back to review when you apply.